Helping Non-Profits Foster Self-Sufficiency & Improve Quality of Life.

 Indianapolis

-• American Red Cross $10,000 for Home Fire Relief and Recovery program.
+• American Red Cross of Central Indiana $10,000 for Home Fire Relief financial assistance.

 Portland